 TABLE OF CONTENTS

-Residents of Connecticut have many options when it comes to health care coverage.
+Residents of Connecticut have many options when it comes to affordable health care coverage.
 Insurance coverage can be obtained through your employer, you could buy an individual policy from an insurance company, or sign up for Medicaid or Medicare.